-2.21.1 When an officer is required to perform duty on a free day it attracts the following compensation:
+2.21.1 Where a constable or sergeant is required to perform duty on a free day it attracts the following compensation:

 If the duty is one that only that officer can perform (e.g. attendance at court) and:

 - the officer receives 15 or more days' notice, the free day should be reallocated within 4 days of it being cancelled; - the officer receives less than 15 days' notice then the additional hours should be paid at plain time or alternatively taken as time off equal to the duty time worked.